heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 > &mdash; _John C. Reynolds, Theories of Programming Languages, 1998_

-The key notion to hold on to here is that, _existential types make it possible_ _to leave some parts of your program unknown, while still being able to execute_ _it with different implementations for those unknown parts._
+The key notion to hold on to here is that, _existential types make it possible_ _to leave some parts of your program unknown, while still being able to typecheck_ _it with different implementations for those unknown parts._

 Note the similarity here to the utility of abstract type members.
 Often,